ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

-Recent survey revealed 6 out of 7 dwarf's aren't happy.
+I asked a frenchman if he played video games.
+He said "Wii"

 [
-Sun Nov  2 00:30:40 UTC 2025
+Mon Nov  3 00:29:58 UTC 2025
  ]